 MTSS teams are assembled for any student who is struggling in core subject areas.
 Whole child support is especially important to the charter's most vulnerable students and therefore principally directed towards homeless, foster, English Learner, and economically disadvantaged students.
 The charter also has whole child support through counseling, psychologists, and health services.
 The charter also qualifies for free nutrition for all students, which greatly helps UP students.
-Full Whole Child Support / MTSS Special Education services are also available along Principally directed to: Foster, EL, low-income with ACES in every TK-6 classroom and 7-12 grade math classrooms to specifically assist these learners. families Identified needs: Additional interventions and The implementation of Branching Minds has greatly support have been identified as a need by analyzing increased support for EL, SED, and foster populations 1e ELA Student Achievement through universal screening results, diagnostic the subgroup results on the CA School Dashboard.
-1f Math Student Achievement 2.1 Point disparities between unduplicated pupil groups assessment results, SRSS SEL screening results, and 2g Suspension rate other early warning data indicators.
-These have put as compared to the overall school population are 2h Expulsion rate evident in academics and suspension rates. these specific vulnerable subgroups at the forefront for additional services/resources Comments made in the narrative response portion of the LCAP survey, by students, parents/guardians, and The school has partnered with Care Solace to offer staff indicate that our UP groups are in need of free and confidential mental health resource additional support. coordination services.
-Care Solace offers assistance in finding treatment options that match the needs and circumstances of the situation with a verified provider.
-They offer assistance 24 hours a day, 7 days a week, in over 200 languages.
-This resource is available to all students and families with the primary target being our English language learners, low-income, and foster youth.
-The charter has also hired a full-time social worker and has a liaison who gives additional resources to this student population.
+Full Whole Child Support / MTSS Special Education services are also available in every Principally directed to: Foster, EL, low-income TK-6 class and 7-12 grade math classes to specifically families assist these learners.
+Identified needs: Additional interventions and The implementation of Branching Minds has greatly support have been identified as a need by analyzing increased supports for EL, SED, and foster populations through universal screening results, the subgroup results on the CA School Dashboard.
+2.1 Point disparities between unduplicated pupil groups diagnostic assessment results, SRSS SEL screening as compared to the overall school population are results, and other early warning data indicators. evident in academics and suspension rates.
+These have put these specific vulnerable subgroups at the forefront for additional services/resources Comments made in the narrative response portion of the LCAP survey, by students, parents/guardians, and The school has partnered with Care Solace to offer staff indicate that our UP groups are in need of free and confidential mental health resource additional support.